autolordz/Course-Project-Shiny-Application-and-Reproducible-Pitch/README.md

 Display PCA Compress Images
 ========================================================

-Display screenshots about Compared Images and summary distance between two certain Digit numbers.
+Display screenshots about Compared Images or summary distance between two certain Digit numbers.
 You can choose PCA (if n > p)and PCA high dimension (if p >> n) method to compress.

 ![](PCADigits.png)